 Since 2010 we've been giving some of Toronto's most curious and creative people a chance to connect over great conversations.
 Attendees have been inspired by a range of dynamic speakers, first at the MaRS Discovery District (2010) and then at the Toronto Reference Library (2011, 2012).

 All Treehouse Talks are free for anyone who would like to come.

 Would you like to keep up with what’s happening at the Toronto Reference Library?
 You can sign up for their e-newsletter, which comes out every two weeks.

-March's Talks will take place from 6:30-8:30 at the Toronto Reference Library (789 Yonge Street, just North of Bloor.)
+April's Talks will take place from 6:30-8:30 at the Toronto Reference Library (789 Yonge Street, just North of Bloor.)